 Before you dive in to launch some instances on AWS to run RealityServer, you should first think about where you want to run your server (which region) as well as which instance type you want to use.
 While RealityServer can work on pure CPU instances to access all features and get the best performance, you should really use AWS GPU instances.
 There are currently two types of GPU instances available on AWS that support RealityServer:

 The g2 instance types are previous generation GPU instance types and are available in most regions.
 They use GRID GPU hardware and in general do not perform very well, however they are fairly inexpensive.
 The p2 instance types in contrast use Tesla GPU hardware and offer more memory and greater performance.
+The g3 instances are the most recently released and use the Maxwell architecture offering further improved performance.
 Of course Amazon offerings might change in the future.
 You can see our benchmark data on how these instance types perform.
 When selecting which region to start your node in consider how far it is likely to be from you; closer servers mean lower latency.

 When you start your instances, ensure you open TCP ports 8080, 8081 and 1935 in your security group, in addition to the standard SSH port.
 We generally use the standard Amazon Linux AMI (ami-0b33d91d for US East Coast, Virginia); for GPU instances you must use HVM AMIs.
 These instructions assume you are using the standard Amazon Linux AMI; other distributions can also be used with RealityServer, but you will need to sort out the installation process yourself.
 In general since Amazon Linux is Red Hat Enterprise based, CentOS and RHEL should behave in a similar way.